 - Turn on Ask a parent to require adult approval for the things your child wants to buy in Microsoft Store, except what they buy with gift cards or money in their Microsoft account.
 Turn on Ask a parent online and on console

-- After you’ve set content restrictions for your child, it’s a good idea to turn on Activity reporting so you get weekly reports of their online activity.
+- After you’ve set content restrictions for your child, it’s a good idea to turn on activity reporting so you get weekly reports of their online activity.
 You can block or allow things right from the report.
-Go to account.microsoft.com/family and sign in with your Microsoft account, then find your child’s name and select Activity.
+Go to family.microsoft.com and sign in with your Microsoft account, then find your child’s name and select Activity.